alexrobincrabbe/build_a_treehouse/README.md

  - I checked the size of the gallery container, which contain the divs, and the images and labels inside the divs to see if any of these were the causing the image containers to be resized, but all other elements had the correct sizing.

-- Shown below is the dimensions of the image containers.
+- Shown below are the dimensions of the image containers.

 <div align="center">
     <img src="assets/readme_images/testing/container-size.png">